 The following table sets forth certain biographical information of the nominees for director and the executive officers of the Company as of the Record Date.
-The term of office of each director expires with the next annual meeting of shareholders or when a successor is elected and qualified:
+The term of office of each director expires with the next annual meeting of stockholders or when a successor is elected and qualified:

-OFFICERS AND DIRECTORS AGE POSITION WITH THE COMPANY DIRECTOR SINCE (1)

-Raymond Soong (2) 57 Chairman of the Board 1993

-Michael A. Rosenberg (3) 70 President, Chief Executive Officer and Director 1989

-Eugene R. Conahan (4) 48 Director 1998

-Michael R. Giordano (5) 52 Director 1990

-David Lin (6) 52 Director 1991

-M.K.
-Lu (7) 50 Director 1995

-Shing Mao (8) 63 Director 1990

-Erich E. Schaedlich (9) 55 Director 1998

-Leonard M. Silverman (10) 59 Director 1995

-William J. Spires (11) 57 Director 1998

-Joseph Liu (12) 57 Vice President, Far East Operations N/A

-Carl Wertz (13) 44 Chief Financial Officer, Secretary and Treasurer N/A
+OFFICERS AND DIRECTORS AGE POSITION WITH THE COMPANY DIRECTOR SINCE (1) Raymond Soong (2) 58 Chairman of the Board of Directors 1993 C.H.
+Chen (3) 57 President and Chief Executive Officer; Director 2000 Michael R. Giordano (4) 53 Director Director 1990 David Lin (5) 53 Director 1991 M.K.
+Lu (6) 51 Director 1995 Shing Mao (7) 64 Director 1990 Leonard M. Silverman (8) 60 Director 1995 John M. Stich (9) 58 Nominee for Director 2000 Joseph Liu (10) 58 Vice President, Far East Operations Mark King (11) 41 Vice President, Sales and Marketing Carl Wertz (12) 45 Chief Financial Officer, Secretary and Treasurer

-- (1) Directors are elected at each annual meeting of shareholders. - (2) Mr. Soong has been the Chairman of the Board of Silitek Corporation since 1990 and has been Chairman of the Board of LPSC since 1992.
-See "Security Ownership of Certain Beneficial Owners and Management" and "Certain Relationships and Related Transactions" for a discussion of the relationships among Silitek, LPSC, Vishay and the Company.
+- (1) Directors are elected at each annual meeting of stockholders. - (2) Mr. Soong has been the Chairman of the Board of Silitek Corporation since 1990 and has been Chairman of the Board of LPSC since 1992.
+See "General Security Ownership of Certain Beneficial Owners and Management" and "Certain Relationships and Related Transactions" for a discussion of the relationships among Silitek, Vishay, Vishay/LPSC, LPSC and the Company.
 Since 1995, Mr. Soong has also been a director of FabTech, a subsidiary of LPSC, with whom the Company entered into an agreement in February 1996, whereby Diodes gained a new supply of processed wafers used in the manufacture of several types of discrete semiconductors.
 Mr. Soong is a graduate of the National Taipei Institute of Technology's Electronic Engineering Department.
 After serving as a senior engineer for RCA and as a chief engineer for Texas Instruments, Mr. Soong, together with several of his coworkers, founded Taiwan Liton Electronic Co.
 Ltd. ("Taiwan Liton") in 1975.
 Taiwan Liton, which manufactures electronic components and subsystems, is an affiliate of Silitek through common control, and its stock is listed on the Taipei Stock Exchange.
-Mr. Soong is also Chairman of the Board of Taiwan Liton, and the Company's manufacturing facility in Shanghai, China ("Diodes-China"). - (3) Mr. Rosenberg was appointed President of the Company on October 9, 1997 and has served as a director of the Company since 1989.
-Since 1992, Mr. Rosenberg also has served as an independent consultant to Vishay.
-Vishay, with worldwide sales exceeding \$1.5 billion and a Fortune 1,000 company, is the largest U.S. and European manufacturer of passive electronic components and a major producer of discrete semiconductors, IRDCs (Infrared Communication Devices) and power integrated circuits.
-See "Certain Relationships and Related Transactions" for a discussion of the relationships among Vishay/LPSC, Vishay and the Company.
-Until 1991, Mr. Rosenberg was President, Principal Operating Officer and a director of SFE Technologies, a manufacturer of electronic components with principal offices in San Fernando, California.
-From 1970 to 1990, Mr. Rosenberg served as Vice President Technology of SFE Technologies.
-Mr. Rosenberg is a member of the Company's Executive Committee. - (4) Mr. Conahan has been Vice President, Sales The Americas of Vishay since December 1997, and served as General Manager, Film Resistors Division of Vishay from 1995 to 1997.
-From 1990 to 1995, Mr. Conahan served as Vice President, Control Products for Square D Corporation, a manufacturer of distribution, control and instrumentation equipment.
-Mr. Conahan is a member of the Company's Executive Committee.
+Mr. Soong is also Chairman of the Board of Taiwan Liton, and the Company's manufacturing subsidiary in Shanghai, China ("Diodes-China"). - (3) Mr. Chen was appointed President and Chief Executive Officer of the Company on March 30, 2000.
+From 1969 to 1990, Mr. Chen held various positions at Texas Instruments, most recently as Vice President of Texas Instruments-Taiwan.
+In 1990, he left Texas Instruments to found Dyna Image Corp., a Lite-On Group company (now listed on the Taiwan OTC market) that has become the world's leading supplier of contact image sensors (CISs), which are key components in fax machines and scanners.
+Mr. Chen is currently the Vice Chairman and President of Dyna Image Corp.